-Employing authorities will have to set the contribution rate annually for each member.
-Members joining for the first time or part way through any year will have their contribution rate for the remainder of that year based on their FTE rate of pensionable pay on joining the scheme.
+Employing authorities will have to set the contribution rate annually from 1st April for each member.
+For example, members will have their contribution rate in 2009/10 based on the rate of pensionable pay at 31st March 2009.
+Members joining for the first time in 2009/10, or part way through any year thereafter, will have their contribution rate for the remainder of that year based on their FTE rate of pensionable pay on joining the scheme.

-The remainder of this circular explains how the contribution rate allocation should be administered in detail, including non straightforward cases.
+The remainder of this circular explains how the contribution rate allocation must be administered in detail, including non straightforward cases.
 It is an employer responsibility under the Regulations to make the decision on the allocation of an appropriate rate.
 If a dispute arises however, the administering authority for the fund may be contacted for advice in arriving at a decision.
-Ultimately if a person remains dissatisfied with their contribution rate, they can lodge an appeal under the Scheme's appeal arrangements.